elijafari/elijafari/README.md

-- 👋 Hi, I’m Elham
+# 👋 Hi, I’m Elham
-- 👀 I’m interested in Learning programming, so this is a start.
-I am going to be a senior developer :) Also, I've been working as a  digital marketer for 5 years, and I play Harmonica(beginer)
+- 🌱 I’m currently learning and working on React and MERN stack.
-- 🌱 I’m currently learning Html, CSS, JavaScript
+- 👀 I’m interested in Harmonica, Hiking and cycling.
 - 💞️ I’m looking to collaborate on projects to learn different aspects of web development